photoprism/photoprism-docs/docs/developer-guide/media/thumbnails.md

 Avoiding cookies helps minimize request latency by eliminating unnecessary network traffic:

-- when a browser requests static files such as images from a server via HTTPS, it is generally needless to send a cookie along with each request if the URLs cannot be guessed realistically - that is, for most practical use cases
+- when a browser requests static files such as images from a server via HTTPS, it is generally needless to send a cookie along with each request if the URLs cannot be guessed, so for most practical use cases
 - one potential use of cookies can be to prevent the user from intentionally or accidentally sharing cryptic thumbnail URLs with others
 - however, this is possible with most real-world image hosting services and could also be considered a feature if you only want to share specific thumbnails without bells and whistles
 - once images have been spread on the Internet, blocking the original URL provides little additional security